 This is the first webinar of a series that focuses on enhancing understanding of the intersection of cancer, obesity and disparities within racially-ethnically diverse populations.
-The initial webinar will provide an overview of the intersection between cancer, obesity and disparities framed around a central question, “Why are obese individuals from underserved, racial/ethnically diverse backgrounds at high-risk for cancer?”
-A variety of perspectives from various contributing factors will be presented.
+The initial webinar provided an overview of the intersection between cancer, obesity and disparities framed around a central question, “Why are individuals with obesity from racially/ethnically diverse backgrounds at increased risk for cancer?”
+A variety of perspectives from various contributing factors were presented.
 The next three webinars will address the intersectionality from each of the following research areas: basic/translational science, clinical, and community/environmental.

 Mary Ann S. Van Duyn, Ph.D., MPH

 “Are They?
 What We Know and Don’t Know about Disparities in Associations between Obesity and Cancer”

 “Racial Disparities in Endometrial Cancer: Intersection of Obesity and Genomics”

 “Social and Environmental Contributors to Racial and Ethnic Disparities in Obesity”